near-ndc/widget-specs/specs/regional_communities.md

 <!-- Describe the widget in one sentence. -->
 This widget will help users find, join and interact with communities that are in their region, speaks their language, and/or are aligned with their interest.
 It provides a natural way of growing all the regional communities within NEAR, emphasising belonging and natural community growth rather than competition.

+Regional Communities are a crucial component of growing the NEAR ecosystem.
+People don't join because of the tech.
+People join because of other people.
+People organize and interact.
+People crave networking and a sense of belonging.
+All of this can be done through regional communities.
+This spec for a widget enables an organically evolving structure of related commmunities, and it allows for creating varied and multifaceted communities such as:
+- Near Stockholm Degens
+- Near Africa DeFi and Refi
+- Near Spanish Global Devs
+- Near Spanish Florida Gaming & Events
+- Near Miami Spanish

 ## Document Status
 <!-- What is the current status of this document?
 Inception / draft / community consultation / Locked: RFP ongoing / Locked: RFP awarded  -->
 This document is a very early draft.
 Looking for community input to make it a better and more fully documented draft.